 All Hola Spark features require one line of code on your site.

-your site, including your customer ID.
+your site and in any iFrames that contain a video player, including your customer ID.
 Note that it is loaded

+Nothing.
+Your site will work normally.
 The JS is loaded asynchronously.
-If the script loads too slowly or fails to load altogether, your site will continue to work just as it does today.
+If it fails to load altogether your site continue to work just as it did before Hola Spark as added.

 Yes.
 Install the Hola Spark Configurator.
-It addes the Hola JS to your local browser.
-This will allow you to instantly use and customize all Spark features on your site.
+It adds the Hola Spark JS to your local browser.
+This will allow you to instantly use and customize all Hola Spark features on your site.
 See the Configurator section for details.